 - IAS managed the re-flagging of three vessels for operation in the U.S. domestic trades.

 - IAS also managed numerous shipyard repair and overhaul periods throughout the world, including yards in Poland, Germany, Spain, Dubai, Bahrain and Canada.

-- IAS was awarded a contract with Military Sealift Command for the continued operation of the USNS SBX-1, a vessel that the company has worked with the Boeing Corporation on a commercial basis with since 2004.
+- IAS was awarded a contract with Military Sealift Command for the continued operation of the SBX-1, a vessel that IAS has worked with – in conjunction with the Boeing Corporation – since 2004.